-The “Best of Snack Ideas” by the mySugr team:
+The “Best Snack Ideas” by the mySugr team:

 Barbara loves all kinds of vegetables, but she particularly likes celery sticks.
-She eats it raw with a creamy yogurt dip.
+She eats them raw with a creamy yogurt dip.

 Jan loves avocados.
 He often eats them for breakfast with an espresso!
-But with a little toasted sesame seeds and salt on it, I can definitely recommend it.
+With a few toasted sesame seeds and salt on top, I can definitely recommend it.

 Talita prefers to eat the avocado as a guacamole dip with peppers and cucumber sticks.

 Felicia tried a low-carb diet for a while and hard-boiled eggs helped a lot.
 Eggs with the yolk used to have a bad reputation, but research has proven that cholesterol from your diet actually has very little influence on your overall cholesterol levels and lifted the restriction.⁷